 Many of us have become lazy and too reliant on our cars.
 With gas prices going up, there is a good time to start walking more or further from where you have to go.
 After all, walking can improve cholesterol levels, blood pressure and weight while helping heart function.

 Another problem common to a lot of us is sitting too long in one spot for our jobs.
-One of the best things you can do for your heart is getting up from that seated position periodically and stretching your legs.
+One of the best things you can do for your heart is getting up from that seated position periodically and stretching your legs is a simple way for how to keep your heart healthy.
 If at all possible, set a timer if you can’t remember or get too immersed in your work every hour and take a few minutes walking around the room is still one more of these tips for a healthier heart.
 Your heart will thank you later for showing it that extra bit of care.

 Sometimes, we may promise ourselves that we will watch what we eat and stick to healthier food choices at lunch and dinner.
 Though we may pick a nutritious main course, we can often miss the point later with neglecting enough of the vegetables or fruits.
 Instead, we just may fill up later on junk food such as chips or sweet snacks and miss the benefits of whole fresh ingredients for a healthier heart.